Polished stone celts such as these

 may have been obtained from natural exposures elsewhere in

-the Neches Valley (such exposures are not known to occur in
+the Neches River valley (such exposures are not known to occur in

 the site vicinity).
 A thin layer of this greenish gray soil